When to Use Hydrovac Instead of Mechanical Excavation

 Mechanical excavation relies on heavy equipment such as backhoes and trenchers to remove soil quickly.
 While effective for large-scale digging in open areas, this approach can be risky when working near underground utilities.
 The force used in traditional excavation increases the likelihood of damaging pipelines, cables, and other critical infrastructure.

 Hydrovac excavation offers a safer alternative.
-By using pressurized water and vacuum systems, this non destructive digging method allows crews to remove soil with precision.
+By using pressurized water and vacuum systems, this non-destructive digging method allows crews to remove soil with precision.
 When comparing hydrovac vs mechanical excavation, the key advantage lies in control.
 Hydrovac allows contractors to expose utilities carefully, reducing the chance of accidental damage and improving overall safety.

 Situations Where Hydrovac Is the Better Choice